openstack/glance/doc/source/authentication.rst

 Keystone is integrated with Glance through the use of middleware.
-The default configuration files for both the Glance API and the Glance Registry use a single piece of middleware called ``context``, which generates a request context containing all the necesary authorization information.
-In order to configure Glance to use Keystone, the ``authtoken`` middleware must also be deployed (which may be found in the Keystone distribution).
-The ``authtoken`` middleware performs the Keystone token validation, which is the heart of Keystone authentication.
+The default configuration files for both the Glance API and the Glance Registry use a single piece of middleware called ``unauthenticated-context``, which generates a request context containing blank authentication information.
+In order to configure Glance to use Keystone, the ``authtoken`` and ``context`` middlewares must be deployed in place of the ``unauthenticated-context`` middleware.
+The ``authtoken`` middleware performs the authentication token validation and retrieves actual user authentication information.
+It can be found in the Keystone distribution.

 Configuring Glance API to use Keystone
 --------------------------------------